 Due to its virtualization-based architecture, Qubes OS seemed to be the perfect OS in order to set up a pentesting lab that is a) easy to use and b) is separated from your daily-use VMs in a secure way.
+At the time of updating this article in 2022, information on how to install them on Quebes for the following 4 distributions exist: BlackArch, Kali, PenTester Framework, Parrot.
 Additionally, with Qubes OS you can easily import VMs from vulnhub.com or any other sources for testing purposes.

 Within this article, we will discuss a step-by-step guidance on how to set this environment up.
 Preliminary conditions: Running Qubes OS (tested with Qubes OS 3.2), Internet connection, enough space on disk.

 We will set up a virtualized pentesting lab within an existing Qubes OS environment which will consist of a Kali Linux machine, a vulnerable server (pick one!) and a firewall used to separate the 2 machines from the rest of your Qubes installation and to enable networking between both VMs.